TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

 ## Normal web

-Everything in the tadi web, it's also part of the normal web.
+Everything in the tadi web is also part of the normal web.
 Tadi websites also work in normal browsers.

-So you may as well.
+So you might as well build for the tadi web.

 ## Explore the spectrum